Reasons to Support Joppa Flats

 Birds and So Much More

-Joppa Flats reaches thousands of adults and children with over 300 natural history education programs and trips every year.
+Every year, Joppa Flats reaches 15,000 adults and children with more than 300 natural history education programs and trips.
+See all upcoming programs >

 - Seasoned and beginning birders join us throughout the year for weekly birding excursions on Wednesday and Saturday mornings in the greater Newburyport area.